rosell-dk/webp-express/README.md

 The following will redirect all images under wp-content to the script, but only for webp-enabled browsers.

 Insert the following in the `server` context of your configuration file (usually found in `/etc/nginx/sites-available`).
-The `server` context is the part of the configuration that starts with "server {" and ends with the matching "}".
+"The `server` context" refers to the part of the configuration that starts with "server {" and ends with the matching "}".

 ```nginx
 location ~* ^/?wp-content/.*\.(png|jpe?g)$ {